San Donato Tavarnelle

-San Donato Tavarnelle s.r.l. is an Italian association football club, based in San Donato in Poggio and Tavarnelle Val di Pesa, Tuscany.
-They first gained promotion to the Serie C in 2022, having won the 2021–22 Serie D Group E title.
+San Donato Tavarnelle s.r.l. is an Italian association football club, based in San Donato in Poggio and Tavarnelle Val di Pesa, Tuscany that plays in Serie D. They first gained promotion to the Serie C in 2022, having won the 2021–22 Serie D Group E title.

 History

 Foundation

 The club was founded in 2006 after the merger of San Donato and Libertas Tavarnelle as Associazione Sportiva Dilettantistica San Donato Tavarnelle.

 Serie D

 In the season 2013–14 the team was promoted for the first time, from Eccellenza Tuscany/B to Serie D.

 After a number of seasons in the top amateur league of Italy, the 2021–22 Serie D season saw San Donato Tavarnelle winning the Group E title, thus ensuring the small Tuscanian club a historical first promotion to professional football.